-Deadly weather wreaks havoc across Southeast, West Coast
+East Coast, California brace for powerful storms

 Story highlights

-(CNN)At least 20 people have died in weather-related incidents across the country over the weekend.

-In the Southeast, storms killed at least 18 people -- 14 in Georgia and four in Mississippi -- and two people died in California after heavy rains hit the region.
+Heavy rain and strong winds are also expected across the Mid-Atlantic, with gusts near 60 mph possible in New York City.

+Meantime, flash flood watches are in effect in the Los Angeles area, with small pockets of the region under mandatory evacuation as heavy downpours have triggered minor mud and debris flows.
+Storms are blamed for two deaths in California.

-West Coast rains
+West Coast warnings

+Authorities in San Diego County are working to recover the body of an adult from a swollen creek, San Diego Sheriff's Department spokesman Ryan Keim told CNN on Sunday.
+Rescuers are also searching for a child in the creek.

-In Northern California's Mendocino County, a 125-foot-tall oak tree fell into a single-story apartment, killing a 36-year-old woman on Saturday morning, Capt.
+In northern California's Mendocino County, a 125-foot-tall oak tree fell into a single-story apartment, killing a 36-year-old woman on Saturday morning, Capt.
 Pete Bushby of the Ukiah Valley Fire Authority told CNN.

 The woman was in bed with her boyfriend sleeping when the tree fell, officials said.
 The boyfriend survived, along two children in the home.